luischavez23/MRT-Management-Register-Tool/README.md

 # MRT-Management-Register-Tool

-Browser based register application that interacts with a PostgreSQL database.
+Desktop based register application that interacts with a PostgreSQL database.
 Implemented in Python.
 Edited in Visual Studio Code.

+This app tends to simplify the register and management process.